lokeswarkota/CODETECH-TASK-2/README.md

    - Connect the DATA pin of the DHT sensor to a digital pin (e.g., pin 2) on the Arduino.

 2. **Data Display Setup** (for LCD):
-   - Connect the LCD screen to the Arduino as per the standard 16x2 LCD connection (if using).
+   - Connect the LCD screen to the Arduino as per the standard 16x2 LCD connection .
-   - If not using an LCD, prepare to use the serial monitor for data display.
+   - Connects the pins with aurdino

 3. **Programming the Arduino**:
    - Open the Arduino IDE.
-   - Install the DHT sensor library (DHT sensor library by Adafruit).
+   - Install the DHT sensor library .
    - Write the code.

-4. **Simulation** (optional):
+4. **Simulation**:
-   - Use Tinkercad to create a virtual circuit.
+   - Use Wokwi to create a virtual circuit.
-   - Place an Arduino, DHT sensor, and LCD in the Tinkercad workspace.
+   - Place an Arduino, DHT sensor, and LCD in the Wokwi workspace.
    - Connect the components as described in the Sensor Interfacing and Data Display Setup sections.
-   - Copy and paste the Arduino code into the Tinkercad code editor.
+   - Write the Arduino code into the wokwi code editor.
    - Start the simulation to see the temperature and humidity readings.

 5. **Testing**: